-Para 132.5 requires the inclusion of a management plan in the nomination process and Para 118 contemplates the inclusion of risk preparedness as an element in World Heritage properties management plans and training strategies.
+Sub-paragraph 5 of para 132 requires the inclusion of a management plan in the nomination submission process, and Para 118 contemplates the inclusion of risk preparedness as an element in World Heritage properties management plans and training strategies.
 The World Heritage Committee will consider strengthening the management planning and management system provisions of the Operational Guidelines concerning site level adaptation and mitigation measures.

-D. List of or index of World Heritage Properties affected or potentially affected by climate change
+D. Criteria for identifying World Heritage properties most affected by climate change

-The World Heritage Committee will establish an informal list or index of those properties specifically identified by the States Parties as being threatened by climate change.
-The identification of such properties was contemplated in Decision 29COM 7B.a (Durban, 2005), as well as in Decision 30 COM 7.1 (Vilnius, 2006) wherein the World Heritage Committee urged that pilot projects be implemented at specific World Heritage properties.
+The World Heritage Committee and the Advisory Bodies will develop, in consultation with States Parties, criteria for identifying those properties which are most threatened by climate change.
+The identification of such properties was contemplated in Decision 29COM 7B.a (Durban, 2005), as well as in Decision 30 COM 7.1 (Vilnius, 2006) wherein the World Heritage Committee also urged that pilot projects be implemented at specific World Heritage properties.